DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --quiet

-Normally `_OpenSpaceNet_` will output its status to the console, even if a log file is specified.
+Normally `_OpenSpaceNet_` will output its status to the console even if a log file is specified.
 If this is not desired, console output can be suppressed by specifying this option.

 <a name="config" />

 ## Using Configuration Files

 When using _OpenSpaceNet_, some or all command line arguments can be put in configuration file(s) and passed through the `--config` command line option.
-Multiple files each containing a different option can be used as well.
+Multiple files may be used to specify different options.

 ### Configuration File Syntax